 “I believe it had a chilling effect on conservative news,” the Facebook “news curator,” who identified himself as politically conservative, told Gizmodo, a tech site.

-It is common, according to the former journalist who worked within a Facebook team, to “prevent” right-wing stories involving Mitt Romney, Rand Paul, the CPAC gathering, amongst other topics of similar gatherings.
+It is common, according to the former journalist who worked within a Facebook team, to “prevent” right-wing stories involving Mitt Romney, Rand Paul, the CPAC gathering, amongst other topics of similar gatherings from surfacing.
 Rather, they were told to inject” selected stories, even if not popular, or in some cases, according to Gizmodo, “not trending at all.”

 “…I believe it had a chilling effect on conservative news…”

-Facebook, as Gizmodo pointed out, works more like a “traditional news room, reflecting the biases of its workers and the institutional imperatives of the corporation.”
-Contrasting starkly to Zuckerman’s recent claim that Facebook doesn’t censor anyone at all.
+Facebook, as Gizmodo pointed out, works more like a “traditional news room, reflecting the biases of its workers and the institutional imperatives of the corporation,” contrasting starkly to Zuckerman’s recent claim that Facebook doesn’t censor.

 “Depending on who was on shift, things would be blacklisted or trending,” said the former curator who wishes to remain anonymous in fear of retribution by their former employer.
 “I’d come on shift and I’d discover that CPAC or Mitt Romney or Glenn Beck or popular conservative topics wouldn’t be trending because either the curator didn’t recognize the news topic or it was like they had a bias against Ted Cruz.”